mattrussi/gitlab-com-runbooks/howto/gkms-chef-secrets.md

+---
-# Chef secrets using GKMS
+title: Chef secrets using GKMS
+tags:
+- howto
+---

 In general, gkms secrets replace chef vaults, these are data bag items which have been encrypted.
 The chef vault conventions remain the same, an `<vault> <item>`.